 - Off-campus use of alcohol and other drugs that impacts the on-campus community or affects student behavior on campus.

 C. COMMUNITY BEHAVIOR POLICY PROHIBITS:

-- Bullying or behavior that causes disruption to a community member’s ability to learn.
+- Bullying or behavior that causes disruption to a community member’s ability to learn, work, and teach.

 - Any form of physical restriction, coercion, or altercation (fighting).

 - Any form of verbal intimidation, coercion, or altercation (fighting).